kingzamzon/docs/docs/sdk/serverless-signing/encryption.md

 # Decrypting and Combining Within an Action

 :::info
-    Only available on the `cayenne` network
+    Only available on the `datil-dev` network
 :::

 ## Overview